 DaCosta et al. (2009) resolved a big chunk of the uncertainty concerning the Pipilonini.
 The Melozone Ground-Sparrows end up in two (or three?) separate groups.
 One part is sister to the brown towhees.
 DaCosta et al. suggest the genus name Pyrgisoma for it.
 The AOU proposal suggested the type is kieneri, although Ridgway gives the type as biarcuata.
 Apparently, treating kieneri as type dates from a time when biarcuata was considered a subspecies of kieneri.
 However, when separate, kieneri becomes the type species of Kieneria (Bonaparte 1855) and biarcuata is the type of Pyrgisoma.
 Since biarcuata ends up in the genus Melozone, Kieneria is the name used here.
 The brown towhees have always been considered different, and there have been suggestions they should get their own genus.
 That has never happened, so my best option seems to be to put them into Kieneria too.
 Surprisingly, the Zapata Sparrow, Torreornis inexpectata, thought to be sister to Amphispiza, turns out to be sister to Kieneria (Barker et al., 2013).

-The other part of Melozone retains the name, although it is unclear whether the two species are actually sisters (looking at them, it is hard to believe they are not sisters).
-These species form a clade with the remaining Aimophila.
+The other part of Melozone is merged into Aimophila because they are apparently successive sisters to the core Aimophila.
+This is surprising as a look at them makes it seem they must be sisters.
 Barker et al. (2013) found the Large-footed Finch, Pezopetes capitalis, to be basal to both, although support for this was not great.

 The rest of the Pipilonini consists of the Pipilo towhees together with the Atalapetes brush-finches and allies.
 The extinct Bermuda Towhee, Pipilo naufragus, has been included as it seems to have survived into historical times.
 See Olson and Wingate (2012).